-With a network of 87 hearing clinics in Canada and growing, Amplifon is never far away.
+With a network of 89 hearing clinics in Canada and growing, Amplifon is never far away.
 If you are experiencing hearing loss and if you'd like to learn more about hearing solutions and hearing aids , please use our clinic locator or have a look at our most frequently searched cities in the list below.
-Locate your city , schedule an appoointment and drop in to meet an audiologist/Hearing care professional.
-We have recently opened our clinics in Scarborough,Newmarket and Richmond Hill -Ontario.
+Locate your city , schedule an appoointment and drop in to meet an audiologist or Hearing care professional.

 Is this your first time struggling to hear?
 Have you been using hearing aids for long?
 If you have any difficulties with your hearing, perhaps it’s time you meet an Audiologist/ Hearing care professional near you.
 We are the global leader in hearing healthcare and it is our mission to help you get a customized hearing aid solution so that you can get back to better hearing.
 We offer a wide variety of hearing technology and you can learn more about our hearing aids by visiting a Amplifon Hearing Clinic near you.

-As part of the Amplifon Promise, you'll benefit from cutting-edge testing technology, complimentary hearing tests and our 90-day money back guarantee assures you of your peace of mind.
+As part of the Amplifon Promise, you'll benefit from our complimentary hearing tests and our 90-day money back guarantee assures you of your peace of mind.
 Reach out for a hearing test and learn more about our hearing aids.

 The latest innovative wearable hearing technology is continually developing and becoming smarter at understanding hearing needs in different environments.
-At Amplifon, you will find the latest hearing technology, suited for you.
+At Amplifon, you will find the latest hearing aid technology, suited for you.